Murray Humphreys: Arrest and death

 That night, at approximately 8:30 p.m., Ernest Humphreys found his dead brother lying fully clothed and face down on the floor of the same room where he and the agents had fought.
 Humphreys had apparently been vacuuming the room at the time of his death.
 The Cook County Coroner Andrew Toman attributed cause of death to an acute coronary occlusion.

-Humphreys' Oklahoma family, composed of Clemi, Llewella, and George, took a plane to Chicago and attended a private service at the Donnellan Funeral Home, where Humphreys' remains were cremated despite the wish he had expressed for his body to be donated for medical research.
+Humphreys' Oklahoma family took a plane to Chicago and attended a private service at the Donnellan Funeral Home, where Humphreys' remains were cremated despite the wish he had expressed for his body to be donated for medical research.
 After the service Morrie Norman, having been a mutual friend of both Roemer and Humphreys, arranged a meeting between the family and Bill Roemer at his restaurant.
 "I told them all how much I respected their husband, father, and grandfather," recalled Roemer, "and that I deeply regretted what had happened."

 I had clearly developed an affinity for Hump – more so by far than for anyone else in the mob.
 The man had killed in the Capone days on the way up.
 He had committed my cardinal sin, corruption, many times over.
 But there was a style about the way he conducted himself.
 His word was his bond ...
 Without question, I preferred working against a despised adversary such as a Giancana rather than a respected adversary such as a Humphreys.
 Each was a challenge – the difference being that I enjoyed the fruit of my success so much more against Giancana than I did against 'The Camel' ... in Chicago there would be plenty more mobsters to choose as targets.
 But none like Hump.

 Roemer: Man Against the Mob, by William F. Roemer Jr.

 Sandy Smith, the Chicago Tribune's top crime journalist, reported Humphreys' death in an article entitled, "His Epitaph: No Gangster Was More Bold".
 Another newspaper man, Mike Royko, had the following quip to offer: "[Humphreys] died of unnatural causes – a heart attack".